 Whisk everything together until it is well combined and mostly clump free.
 A few clumps here and there is fine, but too many and you may have pockets of baking powder that won’t rise properly.

 Measure 1/2 a cup of batter and evenly distribute it into your waffle maker.
 Feel free to spread it out a bit if you want perfectly shaped waffles.
-Now’s the time to add in a few berries or chocolate chips if you’d like.
+Now’s the time to add in a few berries or

 Cook them for 3-4 minutes or until golden.
 Give them a moment to cool before pulling them out.
 Serve and enjoy with your favorite toppings.